RocketMan/plugin-imap-user-auth/README.md

 ### Domain

-Specify the domain name for IMAP authentication
+Specify the domain name for IMAP authentication.

 Example:  If your IMAP usernames are of the form user@example.org, then you will specify 'example.org' as the value for Domain; by default,